Bispectra from two-field inflation using the long-wavelength formalism

 \subsection{General momenta}

-We turn now to the more general case where each scale exits the horizon at a different time $t_{k_i}$, defined by $aH=k_ic/\sqrt{2}$, where $c \approx 3$ is a constant allowing for some time to pass after horizon exit so that the long-wavelength approximation is valid.
+We turn now to the more general case where each scale exits the horizon at a different time $t_{k_i}$, defined by $aH=k_ic/\sqrt{2}$, where $c \approx 3$ is a constant allowing for some time to pass after horizon exit so that the long-wavelength approximation is valid (see the discussion in section~\ref{secGreen}).
 It is important to realize that it is not the momentum dependence of the bispectrum that we are discussing here, but of $\f$.
 The momentum dependence of the local bispectrum is dominated by the momentum dependence of the power spectrum squared, leading to the well-known result (see e.g. \cite{Babich:2004gb}) that it peaks on squeezed triangles where one of the momenta is much smaller than the other two.
 Here we are discussing the momentum dependence of $\f$, so one has divided by the power spectrum squared.
 This $\f$, often called $f_\mathrm{NL}^{(4)}$ in the $\gd N$ literature, is usually assumed to be momentum-independent.
 However, as we will show this is not true and its momentum dependence can lead to relative effects of order $10\%$ even within the range of momenta that are observable by Planck.
-We point out that the $\delta N$-formalism in its standard form cannot deal with this general case since it assumes that the scales are crossing the horizon simultaneously, in order to expand $\delta N(t,t_*)$ as a function of the initial field perturbations on a unique $t_*=\mathrm{const}$ flat hypersurface, see section~\ref{dnform}.
-Our formalism is more general in this respect and can provide a more detailed scale-dependent description of the long-wavelength $\f$ produced during inflation.